 We will develop evidence tables for each selected study, and results will be summarized in a qualitative fashion; meta-analysis will be considered to quantitatively summarize outcomes for the therapies of interest.
-If data permit, we may perform a network meta-analysis of indirect evidence to compare topical therapies (corticosteroids and calcineurin inhibitors) with crisaborole.
+If data permit, we may perform a network meta-analysis of indirect evidence to compare crisaborole with topical therapies (corticosteroids and calcineurin inhibitors) and to compare dupilumab with phototherapy.